 The spark plug is an important engine component.
 The condition of the spark plug can indicate something about the condition of the engine.
 For example, if the center electrode porcelain is very white, this could indicate an intake air leak or carburetion problem in that cylinder.
 Do not attempt to diagnose any problems yourself.
 Instead, take the outboard motor to a Yamaha dealer.
 You should periodically remove and check the spark plug because heat and deposits will cause the spark plug to slowly break down and erode.

-To remove the spark plug Remove the cover.
+To remove the spark plug remove or install the ignition coil.
+Otherwise, the ignition coil coupler could be damaged.
+[ECMO2231]